HADDADSOHAIB/Best-Tours/README.md

 # Best-Tours

 A tour agency web application, where clients can browse the available tours and make reservations.
-Build ad a server-side render application using the Pug templating engine and payment are handled by the Stripe API.
+Build as a server-side render application using the Pug templating engine and payment are handled by the Stripe API.

 ## Live demo